How is it treated?

 using medicine in advance, and eating certain foods.

-- If you go to altitudes higher than
+- If you are going to altitudes higher than

 8000 ft (2438 m), try to spend